Nucky Thompson: Season two

 By this time, the U.S. Attorney's Office has found damning evidence of Nucky's crimes.
 Nucky gives Margaret temporary guardianship of a valuable piece of real estate so that she and the children will be taken care of should he go to prison.
 Emily contracts polio, which Margaret believes is divine retribution for their sins; she considers cleansing her soul by testifying against Nucky, which would send him to the electric chair.
 Nucky tells her that he wants to marry her and become a better man, while admitting that marrying her would make her unable to take the stand against him.
-The next day, Margaret sees him teaching Emily to walk in her leg braces, and realizes that he loves her and her children.
+The next day, Margaret sees him teaching Emily to walk in her leg braces and realizes that he loves her and her children.
 They get married that afternoon at Margaret's church.

 Jimmy meets with Nucky to apologize for his treason, offering to help.
 On Nucky's order, Jimmy and Richard Harrow (Jack Huston) kill Alderman James Neary (Robert Clohessy), the prosecution's main witness.
 The U.S. Attorney's Office is forced to drop the charges.
 Nucky then visits Eli and makes him a deal: he will plead guilty to the voter fraud case and be sentenced to two years in prison, thus protecting Nucky from being charged again.
 That night, Nucky calls Jimmy and tells him that he has kidnapped Manny Horvitz (William Forsythe), the man who killed Jimmy's wife Angela (Aleksa Palladino).
-It is a trap, however: when Jimmy arrives, Nucky's men hold him at gunpoint, and Nucky shoots him twice in the head, killing him.
+It is a trap, however, as Nucky actually plans to kill Jimmy as retaliation for an assassination attempt that Jimmy had ordered on him earlier in the season.
+Jimmy realizes that he's walking into a trap, and as such shows up to the meeting unarmed.
+Nucky's men hold him at gunpoint, and Nucky shoots him twice in the head, killing him.
 The next day, Nucky lies to Margaret about reconciling with Jimmy, a lie she immediately sees through.
 To punish him, Margaret signs over the deed to his real estate – which he had planned to use in a lucrative road construction deal – to her church.